Self-Supervised Dynamical System Representations for Physiological Time-Series: Conclusion

 \section{Conclusion}

-In this work, we introduced PULSE, an improved SSL pretraining framework that improves performance across diverse tasks by preserving system information and filtering out sample-specific noise.
-By explicitly using dynamical systems to guide the design of time-series SSL objectives, we hope to inspire future research on formulating SSL pretraining strategies based on an underlying generative model to obtain improved representations of more complex physiological phenomena. \looseness=-1
+In this work, we introduced PULSE, an SSL pretraining framework that simultaneously preserves dynamical systems information while selectively filtering out sample-specific noise.
+Through our novel cross-reconstruction strategy, PULSE combines the structure of VAE models with the transferability of modern SSL methods.
+We hope this work inspires future research into better formulations of the underlying generative model to obtain improved representations of more complex physiological phenomena.